tamedevelopers/database/README.md

 ```

 ### tame-artisan-call
-- Using the CLI from within php, withing the CMD interface.
+- Using the CLI from within php, without the CMD interface.

 ```php
 use Tamedevelopers\Support\Capsule\Artisan;